SahiraAli/90DaySprint/README.md

 # 90DaySprint
-A 90Day long sprint for your preparation and cracking your next opportunities.
-An initiative by Sandip :)
+A 90Day long sprint for my preparations
+Starting from a mini project and a new DS